 The Oil & Gas industry is facing a critical skills shortage and needs to find 120,000 new employees worldwide in the next 10 years.

 With this in mind, a growing number of Oil & Gas companies are turning to ex-military personnel to plug the skills gap.
-With the number of engineers due to leave, combined with the mass redundancies facing the UK Armed Forces, this is a perfect opportunity for those affected to use their transferable skills to enter into a number of engineering positions in a rapidly growing market.
+With the number of engineers due to leave, combined with the mass redundancies facing the UK Armed Forces, this is a perfect opportunity for those affected to use their transferable skills to enter into a number of oil and gas or engineering jobs in a rapidly growing market.

 Skills in demand

-Ex-military personnel bring a tremendous work ethic and familiarity with offshore operations.
-They are disciplined, have excellent leadership skills and are used to working in fast-paced, pressured and dynamic environments.
-It is clear why the Oil & Gas industry is beginning to recognise them as an invaluable resource.
+That's not all.
+Ex-military personnel bring a tremendous work ethic - the like of which can be hard to find - and a familiarity with offshore operations.
+They are typically disciplined, have excellent leadership skills and are used to working in fast-paced, pressured and dynamic environments.
+It is no suprise, then, that the Oil & Gas industry is beginning to recognise them as an invaluable resource.

-With the skills shortage set to continue, I believe companies must keep looking for innovative ways of sourcing experienced staff and seek out other industries where staff have transferable skills – otherwise they risk being left behind.
+With the skills shortage set to continue, companies must keep searching for innovative ways of sourcing experienced staff and seek out other industries where staff have transferable skills – otherwise they risk being left behind.
+This is great news, of course, for ex-military job hunters, who could pick from among hundreds of job opportunities.

 Which industries will the Oil & Gas sector set its sights on next for its future hiring needs?
 And how and what should companies do to ease the transition for their new hires?